What to expect

 MS Arlene II

 The Ms Arlene II is being refurbished for 2019 departures.
 The restaurant is on the main deck and the saloon/bar with panoramic windows is on the upper deck.
 The large partly shaded sun deck is a great place to relax on a deck chair and enjoy the scenery.
-The upper deck has 8 suites (15m2) with a twin bed, a small sitting area, a French balcony and sliding glass doors.
+The upper deck has 8 suites (15m2) with a twin bed, a small sitting area and panoramic floor to ceiling windows.
 There are 16 upper deck twin cabins (10m2), six rear twin upper deck cabins (you will hear engine and generator noise when the boat is moving) and two upper deck single cabins (8m2) – both the twin and single cabins have windows that open .
 On the main deck there are 24 twin cabins with a ventilation window that partially opens.
 All the cabins are en-suite with a shower, hair dryer, TV, safe and air-conditioning.

 Dates & Prices